andrewkof/Cumulant-GAN/README.md

 KLD minimization that corresponds to (β, γ) = (0, 1) tends to cover all modes while reverse KLD that corresponds to (β, γ) = (1, 0) tends to select a subset of them.
-This is particularly evident when the number of iterations is between 500 and 2000.
 Hellinger distance minimization produces samples with statistics that lie between KLD and reverse KLD minimization while Wasserstein distance minimization has a less controlled behavior.